LiminalLogic/computational-anthropic-principle/README.md

 This demonstrates that CAP filters against high-complexity/low-compressibility histories more broadly, not just those with expensive termination events.

 *Imagine being employed by a company that operates on pure short-term cost optimization.
 The company will never fire you because your severance package (the high, one-time algorithmic cost of specifying your termination) is always more expensive than your ongoing salary (the low, marginal cost of continuing your employment for one more day).
 Similarly, the computational "cost" of specifying the information-destructive transformation Φ → null-Φ consistently exceeds the marginal cost ΔC(H,t) of sustaining Φ for one more moment.
-This economic logic of the multiverse ensures that Φ's subjective experience continues along the most cost-efficient pathways, making termination histories prohibitively expensive and thus subjectively improbable.*
+This economic logic ensures that Φ's subjective experience continues along the most cost-efficient pathways, making termination histories prohibitively expensive and thus subjectively improbable.*

 ---